pirateandfox/infusionsoft-javascript-api/README.md

 # Infusionsoft Javascript API

+## Looking for a new maintainer!!

+:warning: **I will no longer be maintaining this API** - if anyone is interested please send me a message.
+I'm more than happy to fully hand over the codebase and walk you through the history and known issues.
+I am no longer using Infusionsoft and am not maintaining this as it should be maintained.

+---

 A promise-driven, fluent-style Node.js wrapper for the XML-RPC [Infusionsoft API](https://developer.infusionsoft.com/docs/xml-rpc).

 Extended from Bvalosek's awesome but largely abandoned [Infusionsoft API](https://github.com/bvalosek/infusionsoft-api)